kilmajster/ngrok-spring-boot-starter/README.md

 ```

 #### `ngrok.command` - ngrok custom command attributes
-If you want to achieve something more complex, you can use `ngrok.command` property to provide ngrok execution attributes.
+If you want to achieve something more complex, you can use `ngrok.command` property to provide ngrok execution attributes,
-Example:
+example:
 ```properties
 # to run default behavior
 ngrok.command=http 8080